nicoquiroga90/nicoquiroga90/README.md

-## Hi there!👋 I'm Nico, a Full Stack Developer based in Copenhagen, Denmark.
+## Hi there!👋 I'm Nico, a Full Stack Developer based in Copenhagen, Denmark 🇩🇰

 - 🔭 Currently available to join a project!
 - 🌱 Learning a lot from [HackYourFuture Denmark](https://www.hackyourfuture.dk)